MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/connect-to-exchange-online-tenants-with-remote-windows-powershell-for-delegated.md

 # Connect to Exchange Online tenants with remote Windows PowerShell for Delegated Access Permissions (DAP) partners

- **Summary:** Use remote PowerShell to connect to Exchange Online by using the `DelegatedOrg` value.

-> [!IMPORTANT]
+  [!IMPORTANT]
 > The procedures in this topic are only for Delegated Access Permission (DAP) partners.
 If you aren't a DAP partner, don't use the procedures in this topic.

 DAP partners are Syndication and Cloud Solution Providers (CSP) partners.
 They are frequently network or telecom providers to other companies.
 They bundle subscriptions into their service offerings to their customers.
-They own a partner tenancy that is automatically granted Administer On Behalf Of (AOBO) permissions to their Office 365 customer tenancies so they can administer and report on all of their customer tenancies.
+They own a partner tenancy that is automatically granted Administer On Behalf Of (AOBO) permissions to their Microsoft 365 customer tenancies so they can administer and report on all of their customer tenancies.

-DAP partners can use Exchange Online PowerShell to manage customer Exchange Online settings and get Office 365 reports from the command line.
+DAP partners can use Exchange Online PowerShell to manage customer Exchange Online settings and get Microsoft 365 reports from the command line.
 You use Windows PowerShell on your local computer to create a remote PowerShell session to Exchange Online.
 It's a simple three-step process where you enter your credentials, provide the required connection settings, and then import the Exchange Online cmdlets into your local Windows PowerShell session so that you can use them.

 > [!NOTE]
 > DAP partners can't use the procedures in [Connect to Exchange Online PowerShell using multi-factor authentication](https://docs.microsoft.com/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/mfa-connect-to-exchange-online-powershell) to connect to their customer tenant organizations in Exchange Online PowerShell.
 MFA and the Exchange Online Remote PowerShell Module don't work with delegated authentication.